eradicate-dev/eradicateShiny/README.md

 eradicateShiny
 ========================

-This package is intended to provide a shiny front-end to the eradicate package.
+This package is intended to provide a shiny front-end to the eradicate package (https://github.com/eradicate-dev/eradicate).

 ## Installation